-DJs seem to love these songs, and they might even tell you that they're real "crowd pleasers," but that doesn't mean you have to listen.
-It's your day, and you are in control of the playlist; so be sure to make your feelings known if you're totally against these cheesy dance songs.
+DJs seem to love these songs, and they might even tell you that they're real "crowd-pleasers," but that doesn't mean you have to listen.
+It's your day, and you are in control of the playlist, so be sure to make your feelings known if you're totally against these cheesy dance songs.
 Sure, they are great for entertaining kids and the older crowd, but there's nothing elegant, sophisticated, or hip about them, so feel free to strike them from the realm of possibility.

 These cheesy tunes might just send your friends off the dance floor permanently:

 The beautiful bride and her handsome groom take the floor for their first dance as man and wife.
 As you hear the music kick up, you ready your tissues for the romantic moment you're about to witness.
-But wait... what's that they're playing?
+But, wait, what's that they're playing?
 This song is all about a breakup!
-There's nothing even slightly romantic about dancing to a song about breaking up on your wedding day!
+There's nothing even slightly romantic about dancing to a song about breaking up on your wedding day.

 Avoid that awkward moment of an ill-fitting song by removing these sad tunes from your list:

 - "I Will Always Love You," by Whitney Houston (It's about a breakup.
 Please, no talk of "bittersweet memories" at your wedding.)